Visiting Brasov Romania for their Christmas Markets

 Even with it snowing, we were pretty excited.

-We arrived in Brasov, and there was barely any snow there – they had missed the brunt of the storm.
+We arrived in Brasov, and there was barely any snow in the place – they had missed the brunt of the storm.
 So we quickly unpacked and walked to the town square for the Brasov Christmas market.

 There are loads of local produce stalls.